awsdocs/iam-user-guide/doc_source/id_roles_create_for-idp_oidc.md

 **Note**
 You need to manually create a role for use with Amazon Cognito only when you are working on an advanced scenario\.
 Otherwise, Amazon Cognito can create roles for you\.
 For more information about Amazon Cognito, see [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforios/developerguide/cognito-auth.html) in the *AWS Mobile SDK for iOS Developer Guide* and [Amazon Cognito Identity](https://docs.aws.amazon.com/mobile/sdkforandroid/developerguide/cognito-auth.html) in the *AWS Mobile SDK for Android Developer Guide*\.

-1. Type the identifier for your application\.
+1. Enter the identifier for your application\.
 The label of the identifier changes depending on which provider you choose:
-   + If you're creating a role for Login with Amazon, type the app ID into the **Application ID** box\.
+   + If you're creating a role for Login with Amazon, enter the app ID into the **Application ID** box\.
-   + If you're creating a role for Facebook, type the app ID into the **Application ID** box\.
+   + If you're creating a role for Facebook, enter the app ID into the **Application ID** box\.
-   + If you're creating a role for Google, type the audience name into the **Audience** box\.
+   + If you're creating a role for Google, enter the audience name into the **Audience** box\.
-   + If you're creating a role for Amazon Cognito, type the ID of the identity pool that you have created for your Amazon Cognito applications into the **Identity Pool ID** box\.
+   + If you're creating a role for Amazon Cognito, enter the ID of the identity pool that you have created for your Amazon Cognito applications into the **Identity Pool ID** box\.

-1. \(Optional\) Click **Add condition \(optional\)** to create additional conditions that must be met before users of your application can use the permissions that the role grants\.
+1. \(Optional\) Choose **Condition \(optional\)** to create additional conditions that must be met before users of your application can use the permissions that the role grants\.
 For example, you can add a condition that grants access to AWS resources only for a specific IAM user ID\.

-1. Review your web identity information and then choose **Next: Permissions**\.
+1. Review your web identity information and then choose **Next**\.

 1. IAM includes a list of the AWS managed and customer managed policies in your account\.
 Select the policy to use for the permissions policy or choose **Create policy** to open a new browser tab and create a new policy from scratch\.
-For more information, see step 4 in the procedure [Creating IAM policies](access_policies_create-console.md#access_policies_create-start)\.
+For more information, see [Creating IAM policies](access_policies_create-console.md#access_policies_create-start)\.
 After you create the policy, close that tab and return to your original tab\.
 Select the check box next to the permissions policies that you want web identity users to have\.
 If you prefer, you can select no policies at this time, and then attach policies to the role later\.
 By default, a role has no permissions\.

 1. \(Optional\) Set a [permissions boundary](access_policies_boundaries.md)\.
 This is an advanced feature\.

-   Open the **Set permissions boundary** section and choose **Use a permissions boundary to control the maximum role permissions**\.
+   Open the **Permissions boundary** section and choose **Use a permissions boundary to control the maximum role permissions**\.
 Select the policy to use for the permissions boundary\.

-1. Choose **Next: Tags**\.

-1. \(Optional\) Add metadata to the role by attaching tags as key–value pairs\.
-For more information about using tags in IAM, see [Tagging IAM resources](id_tags.md)\.

-1. Choose **Next: Review**\.
+1. Choose **Next**\.

-1. For **Role name**, type a role name\.
+1. For **Role name**, enter a role name\.
 Role names must be unique within your AWS account\.
 They are not distinguished by case\.
 For example, you cannot create roles named both **PRODROLE** and **prodrole**\.
 Because other AWS resources might reference the role, you cannot edit the name of the role after it has been created\.

-1. \(Optional\) For **Role description**, type a description for the new role\.
+1. \(Optional\) For **Description**, enter a description for the new role\.

+1. Choose **Edit** in the **Step 1: Select trusted entities** or **Step 2: Add permissions** sections to edit the use cases and permissions for the role\.

+1. \(Optional\) Add metadata to the role by attaching tags as key–value pairs\.
+For more information about using tags in IAM, see [Tagging IAM resources](id_tags.md)\.

 1. Review the role and then choose **Create role**\.